Johnny-corona-Bolivar/SOC-Analyst-Project-with-ELK/README.md

 - Ingesting logs including Sysmon for endpoints

   ---
-- what is a Brute force attack and how they work?
+- What is a Brute force attack and how they work?
-- how to setup SSH and EDP servers
+- How to setup SSH and EDP servers
-- create alerts and dashboards
+- Create alerts and dashboards

   ---
 - Command and Control C2